Jeger1337/jeger-j-java-dev-env/README.md

 Note that it is important to use the variant of JetBrains Runtime **without JCEF**.
-So, if for some reason `jbr-17` SDK points to an installation of JetBrains Runtime with JCEF, you need to change it: ensure that IntelliJ IDEA is running in internal mode (by adding `idea.is.internal=true` to `idea.properties` file), navigate to `jbr-17` item in Project Structure | SDKs, click on 'Browse' button, choose 'Download...' item and select version 17 and vendor 'JetBrains Runtime'.
+So, if for some reason `jbr-17` SDK points to an installation of JetBrains Runtime with JCEF, you need to change it: ensure that Jeger IDEA is running in internal mode (by adding `idea.is.internal=true` to `idea.properties` file), navigate to `jbr-17` item in Project Structure | SDKs, click on 'Browse' button, choose 'Download...' item and select version 17 and vendor 'JetBrains Runtime'.

-### Building the IntelliJ Application Source Code
+### Building the Jeger Application Source Code
-To build IntelliJ IDEA Community Edition from source, choose **Build | Build Project** from the main menu.
+To build Jeger IDEA Community Edition from source, choose **Build | Build Project** from the main menu.

 To build installation packages, run the `installers.cmd` command in `<IDEA_HOME>` directory. `installers.cmd` will work on both Windows and Unix systems.